 A good account of the theory of Sturm-Liouville systems, with some description of Pruefer transformations, is given in Chapter X of Birkhoff and Rota (1962).
-An introduction to the user of Pruefer transformations for the numerical solution of eigenvalue problems arising from physics and chemistry is in Bailey (1966).
+An introduction for the user of Pruefer transformations for the numerical solution of eigenvalue problems arising from physics and chemistry is Bailey (1966).

-The scaled Pruefer method is fairly recent, and is described in a short note in Pryce and Hargrave (1977) and in Pryce (1981).
+The scaled Pruefer method is fairly recent, and is described in a short note by Pryce and Hargrave (1977) and in some detail in the technical report Pryce (1981).